zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 This is an [internal method] that can be referred to by other methods in this document, but not by Test Case specifications.

-### Method identifier
-**Get-Delegation**

 ### Inputs

 * "Child Zone" - The name of the child zone.
 * "Test Type" - The test type with values "undelegated test" or "normal test".

-This method also inherits the inputs of method [Get-Undel-Data] if *Test Type* is "undelegated test" or else the inputs of method [Get-Parent-Zone].
+* "Root Name Servers" - The IANA [List of Root Servers].

 ### Prerequisite

-* Method [Get-Parent-Zone] must have returned that *Child Zone* exists (existence is "true").

-As specified in method [Get-Undel-Data] if *Test Type* is "undelegated test" or else as specified in method [Get-Parent-Zone].
+None.

 ### Test procedure

 1. If the *Test Type* is "undelegated test", then:
    1. Using method [Get-Undel-Data] get the submitted data for *Child Zone* ("Undelegated Data").
-   2. Collect the name server names from the *Undelegated Data*.
+   2. If the *Undelegated Data* set is undefined, then output an undefined set and exit these test procedures.
-   3. Create a set of name servers ("Name Servers") where each unique name server name is linked to an empty set of IP addresses.
+   3. Create an empty set of name servers where each unique name server name is linked to an empty set of IP addresses ("Name Servers").
+   4. Extract all name server names from the *Undelegated Data* set and add to the *Name Servers* set.
-   4. For each [in-bailiwick] name server name collect any IP addresses from *Undelegated Data* and add that to the *Name Servers* set under the name server name.
+   5. For each [in-bailiwick] name server name collect any IP addresses from *Undelegated Data* and add that to the *Name Servers* set under the name server name.
+   6. For any [out-of-bailiwick] name server name the IP address should be ignored.
-   5. Output the *Name Servers*.
+   7. Output the *Name Servers* set.
-   6. Exit.

-2. Steps below is for *Test Type* "normal test" only.
+   8. Exit these test procedures.

+2. If *Child Zone* is the root zone ".", then output the set of name server names and IP addresses from *Root Name Servers* and exit these test procedures.

-3. Using method [Get-Parent-Zone] extract the name server IP addresses for the parent zone ("Parent NS").
+3. Using method [Get-Parent-NS-IP] extract the name server IP addresses for the parent zone ("Parent NS").

+4. If *Parent NS* is empty, then output the undefined set and exit these test procedures.

-4. Create an NS query for the apex of the *Child Zone* with the RD flag unset.
+5. Create [DNS Query] with query type NS and query name *Child Zone* ("NS Query").

+6. Create empty sets:
+   1. Unique name server names where each name can be linked to a possibly empty set of IP addresses ("Delegation Name Servers").
+   1. Unique name server names where each name can be linked to a possibly empty set of IP addresses ("AA Name Servers").

+7. For each parent name server in *Parent NS* do:

-5. Send the NS query to the first name server in *Parent NS*.
+   1. Send *NS query* to to the parent name server.
+   2. Go to next paret name server if:
+      1. Does not responds at all, or
+      2. Responds with an invalid DNS response, or
+      3. Responds with an [RCODE Name] besides NoError.

-6. If the response contains a referral to the Child Zone:
+   3. If the [DNS Response] contains a referral to the Child Zone:
       1. Extract the name server names from the RDATA of the NS records in the authority section.
-   2. Extract any A or AAAA record from the additional section if the owner name is identical to a name server name ([glue records]).
+      2. Extract any A or AAAA record from the additional section if the owner name is an [in-bailiwick] name server name matching an NS record from the same response.
-   3. Create a set of name servers ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses.
+      3. Update *Delegation Name Servers* with unique name server names and with a possibly empty set of IP addresses.
-   4. Repeat the NS query for *Child Zone* to the other name servers in "Parent NS":
-       1. If the response from a server has the AA bit set, ignore that response.
-       2. If the response is a referral to *Child Zone*:
-           1. Extract the name server names from the NS records in the authority section.
+         1. If the name already exists in the set and additional IP addresses exists, add those to the name in the set.
-           2. Extract any A or AAAA record from the additional section if the owner name is an [in-bailiwick] name server name.
-           3. Update the *Name Servers* if a new name server name or a new IP address for any name server name is found.
-           4. Output the *Name Servers*.
-           5. Processing the method is stopped.

-7. If the response is authoritative (AA bit set) and the answer section contains the NS record of the Child Zone:
+   4. If the [DNS response] has the AA bit set and the answer section contains the NS record of the Child Zone do:
-   1. Repeat the query to the next server of *Parent NS* until a server has responded with a referral or no more servers are available.
-   2. If a referral is found, go to step above for referral responses.
-   3. If no referral is found for *Child Zone*, use the last response where the AA bit set and the answer section contained NS records:
-      1. Extract the name server names from the RDATA of the NS records in the answer section.
+      1. Extract the name server names from the RDATA of the NS records.
-      2. Extract any A or AAAA record from the additional section if the owner name is an [in-bailiwick] name server name.
+      2. Extract any A or AAAA record from the additional section if the owner name is an [in-bailiwick] name server name matching an NS record from the same response.
+      3. Update *AA Name Servers* with unique name server names and with a possibly empty set of IP addresses.
+         1. If the name already exists in the set and additional IP addresses exists, add those to the name in the set.
-      3. If any [in-bailiwick] name server name lacks IP address specification from previous step, then create an A and a AAAA query for that name:
+      4. If any [in-bailiwick] name server name from the NS records lacks IP address, then:
-         1. Send the query to the same *Parent NS*.
+         1. Send two [DNS Queries][DNS Query] with that name server name as query name to the parent name server, query type A and AAAA, respectively.
-         2. If a delegation (referral) to a sub-zone of Child Zone is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
+         2. If the [DNS Response] has a delegation (referral) to a sub-zone of Child Zone, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
          3. If a CNAME is returned, follow that, possibly in several steps, to resolve the name to IP addresses, if possible.
-         4. Ignore non-referral responses unless AA flag is set (cached data is not accepted).
-      4. Create a name servers set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses.
-      5. Output the *Name Servers*.
-      6. Processing the method is stopped.

-8. If the server returns unexpected response:
-   1. Send the query to the next server, if available.
-   2. If no more servers remain, output an empty set and stop processing the method.
+         4. Update *AA Name Servers* with captured IP addresses, if any.

+8. If the *Delegation Name Servers* set is non-empty output that and exit these test procedures.

+9. Else, if the *AA Name Servers* set is non-empty output that and exit these test procedures.

+10. Else, if both *Delegation Name Servers* and *AA Name Servers* sets are empty
+    do:
+    1. Output an empty set.
+    2. Exit the test procedure.

 ### Outputs

-* The set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.
+* The set of name servers, the delegation, where each unique name server name links to a possibly empty set of its IP addresses:
+  * Non-empty set: The normal case.
+  * Empty set: No delegation was found.
+  * Undefined set: [Get-Parent-NS-IP] returned undefined set of parent name server IPs or [Get-Undel-Data] returned an undefined set of undelegated data.

 ### Special procedural requirements

-The method assumes that the servers of the parent zone behaves the same way as when method [Get-Parent-Zone] was run.
+None.

 ### Dependencies

-Method [Get-Parent-Zone] must have been run.
+This method depends on the output from either [Get-Parent-NS-IP] (normal test type) or [Get-Undel-Data] (undelegated test).

 [To top]